RyanAliXII/employee-list/Readme.md

    - Open your web browser and navigate to the URL provided by the application to ensure it’s working as expected.
    - You should see the initial page of the Employee List Application.

+## Running the Test

+1. **Navigate to the Test Directory**:

+   - Open your terminal or command prompt.
+   - Change directory to the `EmployeeServerTest` folder where your test project is located.

+2. **Run the Tests**:

+   - Execute the following command to run all tests:

+     ```bash
+     dotnet test
+     ```

+   - For more detailed output, you can use:

+     ```bash
+     dotnet test -l "console;verbosity=normal"
+     ```

+   - This command will provide more verbose information during the test execution, which can help in debugging any issues